 If someone hits you and you or another are physically able, you should take photos or video of your vehicle as well as the other driver’s vehicle from all angles.
 This will allow you to prove points of impact that will solidify the other driver’s fault.
 Additional information to collect from the scene includes:

 - Driver’s personal information (Driver’s license, contact information)

 - Witness contact information

-- Notes regarding the accident itself
+- Notes regarding the car accident itself

 - Location of accident and direction of travel

-- Citation number and/or police report number
+- Citation number and police report number

 Car accidents can leave victims frazzled and confused.
-After an accident, it is common for victims not to be able to recall everything the crash or give a detailed and accurate statement.
-Simply put, car accident victims have a lot to worry about, and representing themselves court should not be one of them.
+After a crash, it is common for victims not to be able to recall everything about the collision or to be able to give a detailed and accurate statement.
+Simply put, car accident victims have a lot to worry about, and representing themselves in court should not be one of them.